zephyrproject-rtos/hal_stm32/README.rst

 In practice, it might be required to patch it.
 When updating a STM32Cube package to a new version, please have a look to the patch list in dedicated README file, to make sure you don't overwrite some earlier modifications of the package.
+Furthermore, make sure to run the ``genllheaders.py`` script in order to make sure generic LL API headers are up-to-date.
 In case of doubt, contact Zephyr code owner for stm32cube.